Bag or Bagless Vacuum: What's Best For You?

 Should you empty the vacuum after every use?

 That depends on the vacuum model.
 For bagless vacuums, it’s recommended to empty the bin after each use to prevent buildup.
 Bagged vacuums, on the other hand, usually have a larger capacity and don’t need to be emptied after every session.
-A smarter alternative is self-emptying robot vacuums, like the DEEBOT T50 MAX PRO OMNI, which auto-transfer debris into a large dust bag at the OMNI station.
+For example, the DEEBOT T50 MAX PRO OMNI self-empties debris into a 3L dust bag at the station, reducing manual emptying for up to 90 days6.

 Can you use a bagless vacuum for pet hair?

 Yes, bagless vacuums can handle various types of debris, including pet hair.
-As long as the dustbin is cleared before it gets too full, the vacuum should be able to maintain suction.
-For example, the DEEBOT N20 PLUS robot vacuum handles pet hair with ZeroTangle Anti-Tangle Technology, which stops hair from wrapping around the brush while assists its powerful 8,000 Pa suction1 pick up pet hair from surfaces.
+As long as the dustbin is cleared before it gets too full, the robot vacuum for pet hair can maintain strong suction.
+For example, the DEEBOT X11 OmniCyclone features BLAST technology and ZeroTangle 3.0 brush design, which stops hair from wrapping around the brush while picking up pet dander from surfaces.

 Disclaimer(s):